Autonomous-tier intelligence.

 // Implicit — automatically applied during memory_recall when: // 1.
 Autonomous tier is configured, AND // 2. cross-encoder model loaded successfully at startup // // Recall pipeline becomes: // FTS5 70% ⊕ HNSW 30% → candidate set (top-100 typical) → // Cross-encoder rerank → final top-K (default 10)

 Run at the start of an agent session.
-Recalls the most relevant memories given the session's stated context, optionally LLM-summarized into a session brief.
-The agent's "morning briefing" — pulls in the right context without explicit recall calls peppered through the prompt.
+Auto-recalls the recent + high-priority memories (optionally scoped to a namespace) so the agent boots with context — the "morning briefing" without explicit recall calls peppered through the prompt.
+Default output is token-efficient toon_compact.

 Why local matters